 - Representation of this society in the AAMA House of Delegates shall be in accordance with the Bylaws of the AAMA (Article XV Section 2C 1-4) as follows:

 Delegates and alternates shall be active or AAMA Life members in good standing with the AAMA.

 - The number of delegates shall be determined by the constituent society’s total active and associate membership of the membership year prior to the date on which names of the delegates and alternates shall be submitted to the Speaker of the House.

 - Delegates and alternates shall be elected to serve one (1) year from the opening of the House of Delegates for the elected year until the opening of the House of Delegates the following year.

 - The names of the delegates and alternates shall be submitted to the AAMA Executive Office at least ninety (90) days prior to the Annual Meeting of the House of Delegates.

 - Election of officers and delegates shall be held during the General Assembly.

 - Election shall be by ballot with a majority vote necessary for election.
-If only one candidate is nominated for each office, the election may be by voice vote
+If only one candidate is nominated for each office, the election may be by voice vote.

-- Election of AAMA delegates shall be by ballot with a plurality vote.
+- Election of AAMA delegates shall be by ballot vote with a plurality vote necessary for election.

-SECTION 1.
-GENERAL ASSEMBLY
+SECTION 1-GENERAL ASSEMBLY